-- Universal compatibility: Wired headphones work with any device because of the 3.5mm jack (except the new iPhone 7).
+- Universal compatibility: Wired headphones work with any device because of the 3.5mm jack (though fewer phones have a headphone jack than ever).

-I only explore headphones in this article, not headsets (which have built-in microphones).
-I cover four kinds of headphones: in-ear, on-ear, over-ear, and noise-cancelling.
+In this guide, I only explore headphones, not headsets (which have built-in microphones).
+I cover four kinds of headphones: in-ear, on-ear, over-ear, and noise-canceling.
 Each category is divided into three tiers (budget, enthusiast, and audiophile).

 The Best In-Ear Wired Headphones

-In-ear headphones, or earbuds, offer portability.
-They’re useful for everything from relaxing to running around your neighborhood—though fitness buffs may want to invest in sports earphones.
+In-ear headphones (or earphones) offer the most portability.
+They’re useful for everything from relaxing to running around your neighborhood—though fitness buffs may want to invest specifically in sports earphones.

 Budget: Panasonic ErgoFit